Amyotrophic Lateral Sclerosis (ALS)

 It is recommended that patients with ALS receive pneumococcal vaccination and annual seasonal influenza vaccination as they may have compromised ability to handle respiratory secretions and an increased risk of developing chronic pulmonary conditions.

 Cognitive and behavior changes

-Many patients do experience alterations in thinking or behavior although in most instances, symptoms are minimal and may be more distressing to relatives and caregivers than to the affected person.
+Many patients do experience alterations in thinking or behavior, although in most instances, symptoms are minimal and may be more distressing to relatives and caregivers than to the affected person.
 Although the medical profession often refers to these changes as frontotemporal dementia (FTD), which connotes memory loss (as in Alzheimer's disease), memory is generally well-preserved in ALS.
-Instead, the person with ALS may become unduly angry or irritable, or may be less considerate of others than one might expect him or her to be, or may exhibit poor judgment, apathy, ritualistic habits, new dietary preferences or other uncharacteristic behavior.
+Instead, the person with ALS may become unduly angry or irritable or may be less considerate of others than one might expect them to be, or may exhibit poor judgment, apathy, ritualistic habits, new dietary preferences, or other uncharacteristic behavior.

-Some people with FTD symptoms lose insight into their actions and may not realize (even when it's pointed out to them) that they aren't thinking as clearly as before or that their behavior may be problematic.
+Some people with FTD symptoms lose insight into their actions and may not realize (even when it is pointed out to them) that they are not thinking as clearly as before or that their behavior may change.

-It's important for caregivers to know about possible cognitive symptoms in ALS, so that they can recognize the signs and not think that their loved one is simply "being difficult."
-Families can deal with the cognitive and behavioral changes associated with FTD by making modifications to the environment of the person with ALS that improve safety and organization; carefully describing symptoms to health care providers; helping their loved one make important decisions as early in the disease process as possible; and seeking support from others affected by ALS through online or in-person groups.
+It is important for caregivers to know about possible cognitive symptoms in ALS so that they can recognize the signs and not think that their loved one is simply "being difficult."
+Families can deal with the cognitive and behavioral changes associated with FTD by making modifications to the environment of the person with ALS that improve safety and organization; carefully describing symptoms to healthcare providers; helping their loved one make important decisions as early in the disease process as possible; and seeking support from others affected by ALS through online or in-person groups.

 Speaking ability is lost when ALS affects the muscles of the mouth and throat that control speech and the muscles that help move air over the vocal cords.